-You stare at a fresh, new document in frustration, but the words just won’t come.
+You stare at a fresh, new document in frustration.
+The words just won’t come.
 No matter how hard you try, you just can’t get your fingers to perform the chorus of taps you need.
 You have a story idea in your head, but you just can’t get it down on paper.
 You are experiencing something very common for even the most seasoned authors.
 Writer’s block.

 These two little words evoke fear in the hearts of many brave warrior writers, causing them to spiral down into a swirl of anxiety and self-doubt.
 It’s a writer’s worst nightmare.